lamberta/devkit-doc/api/appengine.md

-# Game Application and Scene Graph

-This document contains information on the classes and instances that are initialized when the game engine is created and the scene graph is drawn to the screen.

 # Class: GC.Application

 Inherits from
 :    1. [event.Emitter](./event.html#class-event.emitter)

+This document contains information on the classes and instances that are initialized when the game engine is created and the scene graph is drawn to the screen.

 ## Events